Unknown Zwerg Nase film horror version

 That fairy-tale film was called something like this: Poor Jacob ...
 Long nose ...
 Enchanted Jacob ...
 I don't remember, but Dwarf's nose.
 There, Jacob played a handsome brown-haired girl with a model figure, with curls ... shaggy squirrels rolled in shells instead of slippers - they all changed their shoes together as soon as he and the old woman came.
 Even that witch, well, oh-oh-a very long time choosing cabbage.
 And fingers with eerie nails showed the entire screen.
-This film is either Hungarian or English, but I did not find it on the network.
+This film is either Hungarian or English, but I didn't find it on the network.

 I also clearly remember heads instead of cabbage heads in a basket, a decent such special effect for that time).
 Probably, this is all the same film made either in England or Hungary ...
 They showed it in March 1985.
 I had just then my sister rushed to the hospital, so I remembered.
 And he was not called a dwarf nose, but in my opinion "Enchanted ..." or "Enchanted ...".
 I’d like to find a program of telecasts for March 1985 ...
 I found a program in the internet only from March 25-31, 1985 - unfortunately there is no such film there.
 So he walked on TV in the beginning and middle of March.